 When the body has trained itself to produce energy from fatty acids or ketone bodies (versus glucose), this is called being “fat adapted.”

-A ketogenic diet is proving to have numerous health applications including healing inflammation and other diseases, including cancer.
+A ketogenic diet is proving to have numerous health applications including healing inflammation and other diseases.

 There are many useful strategies to help you maintain a state of ketosis.
 Here are 10: